ofiraflalo/python-course-assignments/day04/README.md

 ---

 ## Interaction with other students
-I reviewed other students' repositories and opened issues.
+I reviewed other students repositories and opened issues.
 I also received feedback and improved my project accordingly.